pregunta por Ken

 The very first thing you need to do is create our art board.
-In this case we are embossing a business card, so our art board is 3.5" x 2" plus an 1/8" for bleed.
-Make sure your raster effects resolution is set to at least 300dpi and the colour mode is in CMYK.
+In this case, we are embossing a business card, so our art board is 3.5" x 2" plus an 1/8" for bleed.
+Make sure your raster effects resolution is set to at least 300dpi and the color mode is in CMYK.
 Once your file has opened, we are ready to start laying out our artwork.

 A good second step is to save our file.
 Make sure you save your illustrator file so you don’t loose your work.
 Always good to save your work as often as possible, to ensure you’ve always got an up to date version on hand in case of computer problems.

 Now you are ready to start setting up your artwork.
 You can lay out the front of your business card however you like.
 We already had some artwork created, so we dropped it into the design.
 You would setup the card as you normally would for any other business card.